tberkan/LambdaExcercises/README.md

 The bigger problem in this code is not the number of lines a developer has to write but, that it misses the developer's intent, i.e. filtering reading tasks, sorting by title length, and transforming to String List.
 - Find all reading task titles sorted by their creation date.
+- Find all reading tasks sorted by creation date in reverse.
-- Find distinct tasks
+- Find distinct tasks.
-- Find top 2 reading tasks sorted by creation date
+- Find top 2 reading tasks sorted by creation date.
-- Find all unique tags from all tasks
+- Find all unique tags from all tasks.
-- Check if all reading tasks have tag books
+- Check if all reading tasks have tag books.
-- Creating a summary of all titles
+- Creating a summary of all titles.

 # Hint
 Use Streams.